Potatochips2001/alien-civilization/README.md

 ~~Assuming a planet remains habitable for so long, there is a long time for simple life forms to develop.~~ <br/>
 Odds of planet developing life 9:1 <a href="https://www.sciencedaily.com/releases/2020/05/200518162639.htm" target="_blank"><sup>[s]</sup></a>
 ### Fraction of planets with life that develop intelligence
-Of species including but not limited to (amphibians, reptiles, birds, etc), About 47% of these are considered intelligent. <br/>
+~~Of species including but not limited to (amphibians, reptiles, birds, etc), About 47% of these are considered intelligent.~~ <br/>
 New study I read states odds ratio is 3:2
 ### Fraction of planets that develop communication
-Humans are 0.01% of animals; great apes are 0.05% of species, this would correlate to 1-8 aliens in the milky way
+Humans are 0.01% of animals; great apes are 0.05% of species.
 ### Average lifespan of habitable planets
 Earth's total habitable time is 7.79 billion years, we can assume this is the average. <br/>
 (further reading I've found planets can be in habitable zones for 10 billion years) <br/>
 ### Time a civilization can communicate
 Assuming humans will go extinct by 2149 from high carbon dioxide and increased temperatures, that would be 175 years from the arecibo message. <br/>
-We can just assume that intelligence was at 1970, this will be about 180 years before extinction. <br/>
+We can just assume that intelligence was at 1970, this will be about 179 years before extinction. <br/>
-Assuming these alien civilizations aren't overpopulated and more intelligent, we can put this value at about 1,080;
+Assuming the population peaks at 9.4 billion and the ideal population is 1.5, overpopulation causes more carbon dioxide, so we can say 1,121 years before extincion.
+If they are more intelligent than humans ~160 IQ, that would be 1024 times more intelligent than humans (intelligence doubles every 6 points).
+1121 + 1024 = 2145 years.
 # Detecting & contacting aliens.
 Why we might never contact aliens
 Radio waves will continue forever, after a certain point they will be impossible to decode due to the inverse square law.
 ### Radio waves / Decibels per milliwatt